 Vehicles in the Philippines drive on the right side of the road and cars have the steering wheel on the left-hand side.

 You should always carry a local driving licence or international driving permit if you plan to drive in the Philippines.
 See Land Transportation Office (LTO) for advice.

 Philippine law prohibits children aged 12 or below from using the front seat of a vehicle.
 A child may be exempted provided they are at least 150cm tall (4’11’’) provided they can be properly secured using a regular seatbelt.
 Otherwise, children must sit in the back of the vehicle and use a child restraint system or car seat.
 Failure to comply with this requirement may result in a penalty.

 The currency in the Philippines is the peso (PHP).

 Some ATMs accept international credit and debit cards.
 Shops in towns and cities usually accept international credit cards.
 Banks do not always accept travellers’ cheques.
 Cash in sterling or US dollars can be exchanged for Philippine pesos at the airport, in banks, hotels and some shops.
 Scottish and Northern Ireland bank notes aren’t generally accepted.
 Buying foreign currency in the Philippines can be difficult.

 Buying property or land in the Philippines is not a straightforward business.
 Disputes over titles and ownership are not unknown.
 It is essential therefore that anyone planning to buy property or land seeks legal guidance before they commit.
-For list of English-speaking lawyers, please you may refer to this link.
+See our list of English-speaking lawyers.

 Social ethics and traditions